AmeriCash installment loans review

 Compare other short-term loan providers

-Not much as of May 2019.
+Not much as of November 2020.
 While it earns an A+ rating with the Better Business Bureau (BBB), it’s not accredited.
-And it only has one customer review listed — odd for a lender that’s been around for over 20 years.
-Five other customers left complaints about AmeriCash, with one upset about wrongly applied nonsufficient funds fees and another complaining about high interest rates.
+And it only has a handful of customer reviews listed — odd for a lender that’s been around for over 20 years.
+More customers left complaints about AmeriCash, with one upset about wrongly applied nonsufficient funds fees and another complaining about high interest rates.

 Am I eligible?